save 30% on current costs

 The Environmental Protection Act 1990

-This is the major piece of legislation that covers clinical waste disposal.
-It outlines that any business that creates this type of waste has a duty of care to make sure they manage the waste correctly.
-This includes making sure the waste is handled, stored and documented correctly.
+This is the main piece of legislation that covers clinical waste disposal.
+It outlines that any business that creates any type or amount of medical waste has a duty of care to make sure they manage the waste correctly.
+This includes ensuring the waste is handled, stored, disposed of, and documented correctly.

-This Act provides instructions on how to handle waste correctly if you are producing or disposing of it.
+The Environmental Protection Act 1990 provides instructions on how to handle waste correctly if you produce or dispose of it.
 Key areas covered include:

 The Controlled Waste Regulations 2012

-This regulation outlines that the waste a business produces is classed as controlled waste and is therefore subject to the Environmental Protection Act referenced above.
-Waste is classified as any object or substance that you need to dispose of.
-Controlled waste is covered by legislation to maintain control on how it is handled and disposed of, due to the fact this type of waste could cause harm to human health or the environment.
+These regulations outline that the waste a business produces classes as controlled waste and is therefore subject to the Environmental Protection Act 1990.
+Waste is classified as any object or substance that needs disposing of.
+Controlled waste is covered by legislation to maintain control on how it’s handled and disposed of, due to the fact this type of waste could cause harm to human health or the environment.

-Preventing the escape of any waste you are responsible for
+• Preventing the escape of any waste you’re responsible for

-Providing correct documentation of the waste you have collected
+• Providing correct documentation of the waste you produce and get collected

 Hazardous Waste (England and Wales) Regulations 2005

-This regulation covers the documentation and monitoring of waste through the whole process – from the production of the waste initially, collection of the waste and final disposal of it.
+Hazardous waste regulations cover the documentation and monitoring of waste through the whole process – from production to waste collection and disposal.
 Its specific focus is on waste types that are hazardous and have the potential to be a risk to the environment or human health.

 The hazardous waste regulations cover:

 Any business producing more than 500kg of hazardous waste must be registered with the Environment Agency.
-If this is not done then no hazardous waste can legally be collected and your business is committing an offence.
+If this isn’t done then no hazardous waste can legally be collected, and your business is committing an offence.
 This registration process must be renewed each year.

 The Carriage of Dangerous Goods Regulations

-This act controls the transportation of dangerous goods by rail or road and any business that creates, transports or disposes of dangerous goods and waste must comply with this regulation.
+This act controls the transportation of dangerous goods by rail or road.
+Any business that creates, transports, or disposes of dangerous goods and waste must comply with this regulation.
+Clinical waste may classify as dangerous goods due to the risk it poses to human health and the environment due to exposure.

 Dangerous goods include: